Rembrandt lighting is one of the most popular portrait lighting techniques. Learn what it is and how it's done in this informative article.

 In fact, one light source can be almost anything: you can use direct sunlight, a beauty dish, or a lamp as long as the light flatters your subject.
 What matters is the overall effect you achieve in the final image.
 If you want to get an amazing self-portrait, the light source should be placed above eye level at an angle of about 45 degrees to the front of your subject.
 Use a face lighting reference to see exactly how the camera should be placed.
 Of course, you can shift the angle or adjust the position of the model’s face until you achieve that perfect inverted triangle.
-Additionally, you’ll need to edit your photos in good photo editing software.
+Additionally, you’ll need to edit your photos with good photo editing software.
 Because if you’ve done a great job with the basic Rembrandt lighting setup it doesn't guarantee that you’ll get a harmoniously complete picture.
 Luminar Neo helps to achieve this result thanks to intuitive tools.
 It works great for all kinds of photographs, including portraits.
 Below, we’ll consider the main types of Rembrandt light in photography.

 Indeed, apart from lighting, any photographer needs to consider how to make their model comfortable and which male and female poses work best for their models for a face portrait.
 Make sure that on the day of the photoshoot where you’ll use Rembrandt lighting, there’s no harsh direct sunlight, but that the sky is cloudy.
 This way light will diffuse.
 If the sun is overly bright, think about moving your shoot to a room with a north-facing window.
 Another trick is to hang a white sheet in front of the window, which will help you mimic the effect of an overcast sky.

 Additional photography lighting

 In order to achieve the desired result of Rembrandt lighting photography, you can use a reflector or a secondary light source; the type of light doesn’t particularly matter.
 What you should pay attention to is matching the color temperatures in your face portrait.
 For example, if you’re using a reflector, silver or white will best reproduce the temperature of the key light source.
 Mismatched light sources are difficult to correct even in a good photo enhancer.

 Flattering face lighting